How to Get Planning Permission

 Outline consent: This grants the right to build in principle - only rough details of the eventual house are needed.
 You then have three years in which to submit a further application to establish ‘reserved matters’ which give precise details of the proposed development including appearance, layout, access and scale.
 This gives you the right to actually start building, and lasts for two years from the date it’s granted.

 Detailed consent: Alternatively, you can apply for full planning permission straight off.
 Once granted, the consent lasts for three years.
 If you are buying a listed building to convert or renovate - or you plan to build or convert within the boundary of one - you will also need listed building consent.

 Householder consent: This should be used for alterations to existing dwellings, or works within the curtilage of the house, although permitted development means that not all smaller projects need consent.
 For proposed work that does require consent, the householder consent covers:

 - garages, car ports or outbuildings

 - satellite dishes

 Plots sold at bargain prices without planning consent are, in almost all cases, a gamble not worth taking.
-Generally speaking, if planning consent had been possible, it would have been obtained, and the plot sold at a much higher price.
+Generally speaking, if planning consent had been possible, it would have been obtained as this would increase the value of the land, and the plot sold at a much higher price.